 - When it is dinnertime, slice the skirt steak and place it on top of the romaine lettuce along with the red onions, a sprinkling of crumbled blue cheese and a drizzle of the balsamic herb vinaigrette.

-Why this steak salad is winning recipe
+why this steak salad recipe is a winner

 A couple parts of this recipe make it standout as a winner.

 - A triple duty homemade homemade balsamic herb vinaigrette.
 It’s a robust sauce to roast along with the red onions, a hearty marinade for the skirt steak, and a slightly sweet and tangy dressing for the salad.
 Shake up the vinaigrette in a mason jar.
 Store any leftovers in the sealed jar in the refrigerator for up to 1 week.